Highlights

 AI Scientist • Department of Computer and Data Sciences, CWRU

-• Supporting AI and research computing workflows in the ACCESS ecosystem; develops, deploys, and maintains tools, models, and user-facing research infrastructure for scientific and academic users.
+• Supports AI and research computing workflows in the ACCESS ecosystem; develops, deploys, and maintains tools, models, and user-facing research infrastructure for scientific and academic users.

 • Member of Ohio-SCIPE (Strengthening the Cyberinfrastructure Professionals Ecosystem).